Jean-Baptiste Louvet de Couvray: Thermidor and Directory

-After the onset of the Thermidorian Reaction and the fall of Robespierre (27 July 1794), he was recalled to the Convention, when he was instrumental in bringing Jean-Baptiste Carrier and the others responsible for the drownings at Nantes to justice.
-His influence became considerable: he was elected a member of the Committee of the Constitution, president of the Assembly, and member of the Committee of Public Safety, against the overgrown power with which he in earlier days protested against.
+After the onset of the Thermidorian Reaction and the fall of Robespierre (27 July 1794), he was recalled to the convention, when he was instrumental in bringing Jean-Baptiste Carrier and the others responsible for the drownings at Nantes to justice.
+An increasingly influential figure, he went on to hold a series of important positions: he was elected to the Committee of the Constitution, served as president of the National Convention, and became a member of the Committee of Public Safety — the overgrown powers of which he had in earlier years protested against.

 His conflict with the Montagnards had not made him reactionary: he attacked the Jeunesse dorée, and was regarded by many as a pillar of Jacobinism.
 La Sentinelle reappeared, under his auspices, preaching union among republicans.
 Under the Directory (1795) he was elected a member of the Council of Five Hundred, of which he was secretary, and also a member of the Institut de France.

 Meanwhile, he had returned to his trade and set up a bookseller's shop in the Palais Royal.
 But, in spite of the fact that he had once more denounced the Jacobins in La Sentinelle, he had come to be seen as a major enemy by the Jeunesse dorée.
 His shop was attacked by the young men with cries of À bas la Loupe, à bas la belle Ledoiska, à bas les gardes du corps de Louvet! ("Down with the She-Wolf, down with beautiful Ledoiska, down with Louvet's bodyguards!"); he and his wife were insulted in the streets and the theatres: À bas les Louvets et les Louvetants! ("Down with the Louvets and the Louvetants!" - a reference to his guards, based on the antiquated senses of the verb louveter), and he was forced to leave Paris.
 The Directory appointed him to the consulship at Palermo, in the Kingdom of Naples, but he died before taking up his post.